-These financial statements have been prepared in accordance with applicable United Kingdom accounting standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102") and the requirements of the Companies Act 2006.
+These financial statements have been prepared in accordance with applicable United Kingdom accounting standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102") and the requirements of the Companies Act 2006 as applicable to companies subject to the small companies regime.
+The disclosure requirements of section 1A of FRS 102 have been applied other than where additional disclosure is required to show a true and fair view.

-The financial statements are prepared in sterling (\mathfrak{L}) , which is the functional currency of the company.
-Monetary amounts in these financial statements are rounded to the nearest \mathfrak{L} .
+The financial statements are prepared in sterling (\pounds) , which is the functional currency of the company.
+Monetary amounts in these financial statements are rounded to the nearest \pounds .

-The financial statements have been prepared on the historical cost convention, modified to include certain financial instruments at fair value.
+The financial statements have been prepared on the historical cost convention.
 The principal accounting policies adopted are set out below.